AksoEo/docs/api/restful.md

     Valid in: Collections (`GET`)

     Must be a comma separated list of `field.direction`.
+The special field `_relevance` may be used when `?search` is used to order according to relevance.

     Example: `?order=name.asc,id.desc,age.asc`.